pygame/pygame/docs/reST/ref/mouse.rst

    | :sg:`get_pos() -> (x, y)`

    Returns the ``X`` and ``Y`` position of the mouse cursor.
-The position is relative the the top-left corner of the display.
+The position is relative the top-left corner of the display.
 The cursor position can be located outside of the display window, but is always constrained to the screen.